The most secure email services of 2021

 Email is not secure by design, but these email providers allow you to send emails with top-level security

 Email was never meant to be safe.
-Most people don’t realize that others can easily see what you write in an email.
-That’s why it’s a good idea to use the most secure email service you can find.
+Most people don’t realise that others can easily see what you write in an email, which is why it’s a good idea to use the most secure email service you can find.

-Compared to more modern forms of communication, such as Zoom, Slack, or Teams, email is ancient and has limitations that can lead to security issues.
+Compared to more modern forms of business communication, such as Zoom, Slack, and Microsoft Teams, email is an ageing technology and has limitations that can lead to security issues.
 However, over the years, security researchers have made email more secure in an age when hackers are never far away.

 What to look for in a secure email service